MikeWickwar/MyIdentityServer/README.md

+# To Do
+1. host in the cloud
+2. make a migration for the current set up
+3. document the current claims and client they belong to
+    - The current ids has one client named client currently and one api resource scope ("rick_sanchez_api")and one client scope ("client_scope_c137")

 # Duende IdentityServer with PostgreSQL

 This project sets up a Duende IdentityServer integrated with ASP.NET Core Identity and PostgreSQL.
 It provides a secure and extensible foundation for handling user authentication and authorization in your applications.